Fuzhou Boat Dwellers: Origin and etymology

-The boats of Fuzhou Tanka on an inner river in Fuzhou, circa late 19th to early 20th century.
+The boats of Fuzhou Boat Dwellers on an inner river in Fuzhou, circa late 19th to early 20th century.

-There are several different views on the origin of Fuzhou Tanka.
-The mainstream theory believes that Fuzhou Tanka are descendants of the Baiyue of ancient times.
-As a branch of the Tanka people, Fuzhou Tanka has been in South China for more than 2000 years.
+There are several different views on the origin of Fuzhou Boat Dwellers.
+The mainstream theory believes that Fuzhou Boat Twellers are descendants of the Baiyue of ancient times.
+As a branch of the Boat Dwellers, Fuzhou Boat Dwellers have been in South China for more than 2000 years.
 Their Fuzhounese name "Kuóh-dà̤" (曲 蹄) is a derogatory term used by the Fuzhou people on land, which can be literally translated into "bowlegged" and might come from the bow shape of their legs caused by longtime living in the low cabins of their boats.

-The Amoy University anthropologist Ling Hui-hsiang wrote on his theory of the Fujian Tanka being descendants of the Baiyue.
-He claimed that Guangdong and Fujian Tanka are definitely descended from the old Baiyue ('Pai Yueh') peoples and that they may have been ancestors of the Malay race.
+The Amoy University anthropologist Ling Hui-hsiang wrote on his theory of the Fujian Boat Dwellers being descendants of the Baiyue.
+He claimed that Guangdong and Fujian Boat Dwellers are definitely descended from the old Baiyue ('Pai Yueh') peoples and that they may have been ancestors of the Malay race.

 Language

-Fuzhou Tanka now speak the Fuzhou dialect, which is widely used by the majority Fuzhou people in this region.
+Fuzhou Boat Dwellers now speak the Fuzhou dialect, which is widely used by the majority Fuzhou people in this region.
 Mandarin has also been brought to many of them through national compulsory education.
 However, they had their own language in history, but gradually abandoned it.

 In Ming dynasty, many of them were already able to speak the Fuzhou dialect or other Eastern Min languages.